atcol/docker-registry-ui/README.md

 docker-registry-web
 ===================

-A Grails web application for easy Docker Registry integration
+A Grails web application for easy Docker Registry integration.
+Allows you to browse, delete and search for images as well as register multiple registries for large registry installations.

+# Getting Started - Building Yourself

+Build the web-app with `grails war docker-registry-web.war`, and then build the docker image:

+	`docker build .`

+	`docker run -dt -p 8080:8080 <image id from last command>`

+then browse to localhost:8080/docker-registry-web/registry/index and create a new registry (using the host's external IP).